Getting started with IT

 Find out more about software on campus and at home.

-All students can access and download the suite of Office 365 programs on up to five devices via myUWE.
+All students can access and install the suite of Microsoft 365 apps on up to five devices via myUWE.
 We recommend you use OneDrive on the web to save your work.

-Find out more about how to install Office 365.
+Find out more about how to install Microsoft 365.

 Subscribe to be kept up to date with all maintenance, incidents or unplanned interruptions.
 See details of what we are doing, when it will happen, and what the impact is.
 It's also customisable, so you can choose which systems and services you hear about.